facebook/react-native-website/docs/components-and-apis.md

 - [Android-specific](components-and-apis#android-components-and-apis)
 - [Others](components-and-apis#others)

 You're not limited to the components and APIs bundled with React Native.
 React Native has a community of thousands of developers.
-If you're looking for a library that does something specific, search the npm registry for packages mentioning [react-native](https://www.npmjs.com/search?q=react-native&page=1&ranking=optimal) or check out [Awesome React Native](http://www.awesome-react-native.com/) for a curated list.
+If you're looking for a library that does something specific, refer [this guide about finding libraries](libraries#finding-libraries).

 ## Basic Components